 The Collective Operations Profile enables analyzing communication patterns that are done using MPI Collective Operations.
-Like the Message Profile, the Collective Operations is also represented in a color-coded matrix format.
+Like the Message Profile (see Section 4.6), the Collective Operations are also represented in a color-coded matrix format.
 The default matrix shows the type of the Collective Operation as the row label and the process as the column label.

-Figure 4-46.
+Figure 4-42.
 Collective Operations Profile